Skip to content

 The AL23 Safety Advantage in Fire Safety Compliance

-AL23 Safety stands out by delivering bespoke fire safety compliance solutions tailored to your premises, whether a converted church, commercial building, or residential complex.
-Our certified consultants combine deep knowledge of the Fire Safety Order with practical experience, offering risk assessments, training, and ongoing support.
+AL23 Safety stands out by delivering bespoke fire safety compliance solutions tailored to your premises, whether a converted church, commercial building or residential complex.
+Our certified consultants combine deep knowledge of the Fire Safety Order with practical experience, offering risk assessments, training and ongoing support.
 Clients we’ve supported report enhanced safety and reduced insurance costs, demonstrating that fire safety compliance drives both protection and profitability.

 The Preston church fire is a tragic reminder that neglecting fire safety compliance can endanger lives and devastate businesses.
 By adopting these seven lessons, you can prevent such crises, ensuring a safe and compliant environment.
 Don’t risk becoming the next headline, contact AL23 Safety today to schedule your fire risk assessment and elevate your fire safety standards now.